Elephant Alpha wordmark

 Operator Notes

-• Best suited to long-context text workflows rather than image-heavy interfaces.
+• Built for long-context text and code workflows rather than image-heavy interfaces.

-• Verify provider logging and privacy settings before sending sensitive data.
+• Check provider logging, privacy, and regional routing before sending sensitive data.

-• Use the source listing for current provider availability and pricing details.
+• Use the source listing for live pricing, quotas, and provider availability.

 Minimal Request Shape